ece567-fall21-team13/fresh-food/docs/activities/system-modeling.md

 All of these questions are answered partially in other parts of the supporting documentation, but the system modeling chapter summarizes them succinctly.
 In order, those "macro" questions are answered as follows:

 1. The external perspective of the system is resposible for the interaction between the restaurant database, the users who are placing their orders, and the delivery drivers who are capable of delivering the meals within the constraints specified in the requirements engineering phase.
 2. The interaction between the system and its environment responds to the changing circumstances under which the many components of our system connect the three parties mentioned above.
-This interaction is partially demonstrated in the UML documentation provided.
+This interaction is partially demonstrated in the UML documentation provided. #TODO ADD LINK TO UML DIAGRAM, NEED MORE SPECIFICITY
 3. Modeling the organization of the system and the manner in which it handles user input and output is annotated in the class diagram and the UML diagram provided.
 The state diagram contains all of the workflow of the system, as well as the classes present in the environment and the methods along which they interact with each other.

+#TODO CREATE CONTEXT DIAGRAM
+#TODO ADD LINK TO CLASS DIAGRAM

 4. The application is modeled such that it can handle varying data inputs, as long as they conform to the specifications of the requirements engineering.
 In other words, the application should be able to adapt to a number of circumstances, such as a changing number of suppliers, cancellation of orders, and other events unforseen by the standard workflow procedures.

+#TODO ADD MORE EXAMPLES

+Please note that more diagrams to be discussed in iteration 2.
+As such, the system modeling portion will be expanded significantly.